 - Foreign visitors drop 99% from year earlier for sixth straight month (The Japan Times)

-- Getting the wheels back on Japan’s travel industry (Alex Martin, The Japan Times)
+- Getting the wheels back on Japan’s travel industry (Alex K.T.
+Martin, The Japan Times)

 - Tourism’s effect on historic cities and sites in focus as global conference kicks off in Kyoto (Eric Johnston, The Japan Times)